Tibetan Medicine Three year Course syllabus

 - Three specific small intestine disorders

-- Large intestine: physiology, pathology, diagnosis and therapies.
+- Large intestine disorder: physiology, pathology, diagnosis and therapies.

-- Gall bladder: physiology, pathology, diagnosis and therapies.
+- Gall bladder disorder: physiology, pathology, diagnosis and therapies.

-- Reproductive organs: physiology, pathology, diagnosis and therapies.
+- Reproductive organs disorder: physiology, pathology, diagnosis and therapies.